Ford’s new Tennessee plant aims to build 500,000 electric trucks a year

 STANTON, Tennessee, March 24 (Reuters) - Ford Motor Co F.N plans to build up to 500,000 electric trucks a year at its BlueOval City complex under construction in western Tennessee, the automaker said on Friday.

-BlueOval City will assemble several versions of Ford’s next-generation F-series electric pickup, which the company calls Project T.
+BlueOval City will assemble several versions of Ford’s next-generation F-series electric pickup, which the company calls Project T3.

+In an event Friday at the plant, Ford CEO Jim Farley said production will begin "in roughly 30 months" -- the fall of 2025.

 The Stanton plant northeast of Memphis is part of Ford’s plan to have global EV production capacity of 2 million vehicles a year in place by the end of 2026.